ATTAINING TO THE INNER RESURRECTION

 However, when we yield to temptation, our sinful nature is strengthened.

 Choosing the will of Christ is how we “feed” on Christ.
 It is true in the natural that we do not go long periods of time without eating, under ordinary circumstances.
 So it is true that we must eat of Christ continually if we are to attain to the inner resurrection.

 Sometimes the Substance of Christ is fed to us when the Word is preached.
 The Word of God builds us up in Christ, in the ability to discern between good and evil and to choose the good and reject the evil.
 This is why when we leave church, we have the feeling that we have been “fed.”

 Notice how the Apostle Paul described the crucified and resurrected life:

 I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.
 (Galatians 2:2)

-Notice that if we do not put these actions to death “we will die.”
-We will not attain to the resurrection.
-But if we are diligent and faithful in confessing and turning away from our sins, with the Lord’s help, “we will live.”
-This is referring back two verses (Romans 8:11) to the discussion about our mortal body being made alive by the Spirit of God.
+Notice that if you do not put these actions to death, “you will die.”
+You will not attain to the resurrection.
+But if you are diligent and faithful in confessing and turning away from your sins, with the Lord’s help, “you will live.”
+This is referring back two verses (Romans 8:11) to the discussion about your mortal body being made alive by the Spirit of God.

 We attain to the inner resurrection by confessing our sins to the Lord, and seeking His wisdom and strength in turning away from them.